 What kind of jam is best for these bars?

 I’ve made these with natural strawberry preserves, raspberry preserves, leftover cranberry sauce, fig jam, and lower sugar Chia Jam and they all work.
 As long as the jam or preserves aren’t too runny or liquidy, it should work well.

-I suggest using a “natural” jam “fruit-juice sweetened” or “honey sweetened” (or something along those lines!), rather than a conventional one if you’d rather these not be super sweet as those more natural versions are usually a lot less sweet.
+I suggest using a “natural” jam “fruit-juice sweetened” or “honey sweetened” (or something along those lines!), rather than a conventional one if you’d rather these not be super sweet.

 What’s the texture like in these bars?

-They aren’t crunchy or chewy, but more of a soft bar.
-They are thicker than a Nutri-Grain Bar and sort of similar to an Ella’s Nibbly Fingers bar in texture.
+They are soft and easy to chew, so not crunchy.
 You may want to cut them into bite-size pieces for a 1 year old to make sure they don’t get too much into their mouths, but a 2 year old should be able to bite and chew a bar—served with a drink on all accounts!